 0% revenue cut vs Substack's 10%.
 This is the math that makes beehiiv compelling at scale.
 On Substack, if you earn $5,000/month from paid subscribers, you lose $500 to their cut.
 On beehiiv Scale ($39/month), you keep $4,961.
 The breakeven point: once your paid subscription revenue hits $390/month, beehiiv is cheaper.
 Above that, the savings compound fast.

 Referral program that actually works.
-Reddit user u/Vasilis who runs CryptoNerd.me reported: "The referral system helped me scale fast."
+Creators using the referral system report rapid subscriber growth that would be difficult to achieve organically.
 Unlike Substack where growth is organic and unpredictable, beehiiv gives you structured tools to incentivize readers to bring in new subscribers with milestone rewards.

 Product velocity is insane.
 Multiple reviews highlighted this.
 One user requested an API change and got it pushed the next day. beehiiv ships new features constantly — digital products, AI web builder, audience segmentation, survey forms — all added in the past year.